Geraldine-Winston/Carbon-Emission-Forecasting-using-LSTM-models./README.md

 # Carbon Emission Forecasting using LSTM

-This repository contains a project that uses LSTM (Long Short-Term Memory) neural networks to forecast carbon emissions based on historical data.
+This repository presents a comprehensive approach to forecasting carbon emissions using advanced LSTM (Long Short-Term Memory) neural networks.
+As climate change and environmental sustainability become increasingly critical, accurate forecasting of carbon emissions is essential for policymakers, researchers, and industries aiming to mitigate environmental impacts.
+This project harnesses deep learning techniques to analyze historical carbon emission trends and predict future values with high accuracy.
+By leveraging sequential data modeling capabilities of LSTMs, the project offers valuable insights for strategic environmental planning and decision-making.

 ## Project Structure